Toure/cloudstash/README.md

 Configuration
 -------------

-First all project configurations will be located in the defaults directory where attributes such as ip addresses, directory pathes, and other system information can be configured.
+First all project configurations will be located in the group_vars directory where attributes such as ip addresses, directory pathes, and other system information can be configured.
 Command line options can also be used to override configured options.

 Example Playbook
 ----------------